 the total grade.

-Exams: There will be an in class midterm on Thursday, March 1, and a take home final,
+Exams: There will be an in class midterm on Thursday, March 10, and in class final exam presentations.

-each respectively accounting for 25% and 35% of the total grade.
+Each exam will respectively account for 25% and 35% of the total grade.

 Help: The Math Learning

 Center (MLC) is located in Math Tower S-235, and offers free help